dimitar-radenkov/TheShop/Readme.txt

 Introducing tests to the existing code is more than welcome.
 Once you're finished with coding send us your code via email or URL to your GitHub/Bitbucket repository.
 Please include your source control history.
 Should you have any questions or feedback for the assignment, feel free to contact us.

+Key Changes:
+1. ShopService is refactored to OrdersService and SalesService.
+2. OrdersService always adds order to the database with status AwaitingFullfilment It will communicate with the SuppliersService to get offers.
+	- if there are not offers that fit the price the order status becomes Unfulfilled
+	- if there is at least a single offer that fits the order status becomes Fulfilled
+	- if suppliers service throws for some reason the order status stays AwaitingFullfilment
+	- all 'valid' offers are stored
+	- the client proceeds with the sale only if there is an offer that fits the price.
+	- if there is more than one offer that fits the client will take the cheapest one.
+	- if there is more than one offer that fits with the same price the client will take the first arrived.
+3. SalesService is just adding a sale record and changes order status to completed.